elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/data-types.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Backticks allow us to embed variables and expressions into a string by wrapping them in $&#x7B;…&#125; .
+  <div><strong>Interview Response:</strong> Backticks allow us to embed variables and expressions into a string by wrapping them in $&#x7B;…&#125;.
 There is no notable difference between single and double quotes.</div><br />
-  <div><strong>Technical Response:</strong> Double and single quotes are “simple” quotes.
-There is practically no difference between them in JavaScript.
-Backticks are “extended functionality” quotes.
-They allow us to embed variables and expressions into a string by wrapping them in $&#x7B;…&#125;.
+  <div><strong>Technical Response:</strong> Simple quotations are double and single quotes, and in JavaScript, there is almost no distinction between them.
+Backticks are quotations with "enhanced functionality."
+They allow us to embed variables and expressions inside a string, for example, by surrounding them with $&#x7B;…&#125;.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />